DevKandil/php-dev-environment/README.md

 # Development Environment Setup Script

 ## Overview
-This script automates the installation and setup of essential development tools for backend developers, particularly those working with PHP and Laravel.
-It configures Git, Docker, PHP 8.3, Composer, Node.js, and various applications via Snap, streamlining the environment setup process.
+This script automates the installation and setup of essential development tools for backend developers, particularly those working with PHP and Laravel on **Ubuntu**.
+It configures Git, Docker, PHP 8.3, Composer, Node.js, NPM, Net-Tools and various applications via Snap, streamlining the environment setup process.

 ## Features
 - Installs Git and configures user credentials